You are here

 Linkedin profile

-Kyezie Bwanangela Kyezie Bwanangela is a Ph.D. student in Francophone Studies and a Graduate Teaching Assistant.
+Kyezie Bwanangela Kyezie Bwanangela is a Ph.D. candidate in Francophone Studies and a Graduate Teaching Assistant.
 He holds an M.A. in French and a Bachelor of Arts degree in Criminal Justice.
 He has a passion for teaching, research, and community engagement in the field of Francophone Sub-Saharan African Literature studies and Politics.

 Throughout his career, he has had the privilege of working on numerous projects such as the McNair Summer Research Program, where he gained hands-on experience in research and publication at Grand Valley State University.
 Additionally, he was honored to receive the Dr. Martin Luther King Jr Award for his work in promoting diversity and inclusion in the community at Grand Rapids Community College in Michigan.